-The most rigorous way to determine childhood cumulative incidence of a disorder is with prospective epidemiological methods, which study its developmental course with a cohort of children.
-In the case of a disorder such as stuttering, however, a study of natural development is not without methodological problems.
+The most rigorous way to determine childhood cumulative incidence of a condition is with prospective epidemiological methods, which study its developmental course with a cohort of children.
+In the case of stuttering, however, a study of natural development is not without methodological problems.
 Any such attempt by necessity must alert parents to the first developmental signs of stuttering.
-Yet, as stuttering develops naturally in the community, not all parents will have such awareness; therefore, such studies have a fundamental validity problem that they are not really studying the natural developmental course of early stuttering.+ There have been three longitudinal studies published for stuttering, which are discussed next.
+Yet, as stuttering develops naturally in the community, not all parents will have such awareness; therefore, such studies have a fundamental validity problem that they are not really studying the natural developmental course of early childhood stuttering. † There have been three longitudinal studies published for stuttering, which are discussed next.